Dear Sixth Grade Families;

 Water Cycle, Weather & Climate

-A video of an experience with a one-way mirror, gets students to organize and write down their initial ideas and then they dig in to test those ideas and figure out what is really happening.
-Students build a scaled box model of what they saw in the video to test out their ideas.
+Students build a scaled box model of what they see in a video of a one-way mirror experience to test out their ideas about how these mirrors work.
 Using two boxes combined together with a one-way mirror in between the two, students vary the presence of light in the two boxes to figure out how a one-way mirror works and improve their initial models so they accurately explain how light is reflected and transmitted through materials and the basics of how these behaviors of light result in the images we see.

 Learn more on Atlas: Light and Matter